 4. Subscapularis: Holds upper arm to shoulder blade, rotates arm, holds arm straight and lowers arm.

-Rotator cuff muscles are used with computer work, athletic activities and are even involved in posture.
 If one of these structures is injured tissue surrounding the area will work harder to keep normal movement.
 With time these secondary structures can breakdown causing further injury.
 That is why it is necessary to figure out what is breaking down and work on not only the area involved but other areas that may be contributing to the situation.

 If you are having shoulder, wrist, arm, foot, ankle, knee, hip or low back pain, contact us.
 We will not only make sure that signals are working properly from the spine all the way to the extremities but also make sure your kinetic chain is working properly by adjusting needed areas, providing soft tissue work and cold laser if necessary.
 Sports chiropractors can help any joint in the body move correctly!